 Ordering ArchivesShow more

 To view original State archives in the Reading Room, you will need to pre-order them ahead of viewing.
 Archives are retrieved for clients Monday - Friday (excluding public holidays).
 Requests for archives must be made by 4pm on the day before you wish to view items.
 Items are made available by 11am Monday to Friday.
 Requests made on weekends will be processed the next week day.
-There is a limit of 10 items for each daily retrieval per researcher (comprising 5 items for records held onsite and 5 items for records held offsite.
-State archives held off-site comprise some maps / plans and records with a consignment number higher than 5707).
+5 items per day are guaranteed for each daily retrieval per researcher, but this can increase by another 5 items per day if the additional requested archives are held offsite.
+State archives held offsite comprise some maps/plans and records with a consignment number higher than 5708.

 You can make requests for archives to be retrieved by using our catalogue or by completing and submitting call slips in the 3rd floor Reading Room.